Trello vs Jira: Which one to choose? (2023)

 Reporting in Jira, Source: university.atlassian.com

-Nothing gives a better overview of your progress than colorful charts, diagrams, and reports.
+Nothing gives a better overview of your progress than colorful charts, diagrams, and reports, all of which are exclusive to Jira’s Reports feature.

 In Trello, there are 5 types of member permissions: